 We are not going to remind you how gentle these filters are and how positive that is for small freshwater shrimps and their babies.
 Shrimps will all appreciate aerated water with minimal turbulence.

 Let’s also not forget that, when using sponge filters, you will notice biofilm grow right on the foam’s surface.
 That is a great food resource for your shrimps and a big part of why so many people opt for systems of sponge filtrates instead of anything else with their shrimp tanks.

 Bettas Fish Tanks

-The number of bacteria needed to keep aquarium waters safe is important, especially in mid-size or bigger tanks.
+The number of bacteria needed to keep aquarium waters safe is important, especially in Betta fish tanks.